pixelamp1/pixelamp1.github.io/readme.md

 A browser game website!

-if you want your game removed, let me know.
+if you want your game removed, let me know!